lcoulet/securePassword.Js/README.md

 ## Meter

-Password rating is defined within a rating policy object.
+Password rating is defined within a rating policy object that is not yet fully implented and configurable.

+Rating is composed of criteria that return a note and a comment, an aggregate is computed for a general note and a general comment.

+Rate a password:

+	// rate the password
+	var rating=ratePassword("myPasswordToBeAnalyzed");

+	// get rating value
+	var passwordRate=rating.rating;

+	//get rating comment
+	var ratingComment=rating.comment

+	// get all details for the rating with all meaningful comments var allRatingDetails=getLastRatingDetails();

 The provided rating policy is password length first (by a factor of 4),then (variety/charsets/sequences/keymaps)being equals.